thi-ng/umbrella/packages/resolve-map/README.md

 ## About

-DAG resolution of vanilla objects & arrays with internally linked values
+DAG resolution of vanilla objects & arrays with internally linked values.

 This is useful for expressing complex configurations with derived values or computing interrelated values without having to